-members.
+Apart from money, goods are also sent home by about 60 percent of the Diaspora for the consumption of family members.
 However, no value could be attached to the goods as most responses to the estimated value of the goods sent were unspecified.

 From the FGD and in-depth interviews, a large number of Nigerian Diaspora, especially those who settled in Ghana much earlier, i.e. prior to independence, had built houses at home from remittances, both for residence when they eventually return and for hiring.
-In recent times, a lot of goods are sent home not only for consumption but for sale by trusted family members who save the returns for the Diaspora.
+In recent times, a lot of goods are sent home not only for consumption but for sale by trusted family members who save the proceeds for the Diaspora.

 The need for social capital, in terms of social and professional networks, is very high among Diaspora both at origin and destination.
 The Diaspora tends to build linkages at both the level of their community and/or nation.
 They often belong to associations existing both at origin and destination.
 The associations at origin exist for the purpose of linking the Diaspora to developments-social, economic and political-at home mainly for the purpose of participation e.g. participation in community development projects, politics at community and national levels.
 At their points of destination, associations are built for group solidarity and security.
 The latter entails regular meetings to meet mainly social obligations such as support for members in dire financial straits, members engaged in burials and naming ceremonies of newborn babies, and reception for visitors from origin.
 Such associations are usually Home Town Development Associations (HTDA) although national associations are beginning to emerge as national governments take more interests in Diaspora affairs and try to engage them as a group.
-HTDAs also encourage professional groups within the associations to form savings societies that can provide business and other emergency funds to members in difficult situations.
+HTDAs also encourage professional groups within the associations to form savings societies that could provide business and other emergency funds to members in difficult situations.